(Affiliate links are used throughout this post.)

 Instructions to Prepare the Background:

-Get your blank piece of paper and measure and trace a border around the edge of the sheet.
+Measure and trace a border around the edge of your blank piece of paper.
 My border was 1” all the way around, but you can make yours the size you like and that looks good with your page.

 After you have your border marked, measure and mark lines about a ½” apart.
 (Don’t worry, all these marks will be on the back of the paper!)

-As you can see in the picture, I’ve partially folded the paper in half the long way without creasing it hard.
+As you can see in the picture below, I’ve partially folded the paper in half the long way without creasing it hard.
 I also tried not to crease the border.

 While holding the paper in half, cut along the lines so that it looks like a bunch of fringes when you’re done cutting.

-Open the paper and turn it over so you can’t see the marks, but you can see the slits like shown in the picture.
+Open the paper and turn it over.
+You can see the slits where you cut.

 Instructions to Make the Weaving Strips: